Interview with Karel Bata in ARTiculAction magazine.

 Note to arts curators:

-The installation needs a roughly suitably shaped tree, along with very low ambient light – in total darkness it is amazing (really!).
+The installation needs a suitably shaped tree, along with very low ambient light – ideally total darkness, where it is amazing (really!).

-The projector needs to be relatively close to the tree (ideally as close as a fully zoomed out projector lens allows) above head height, and as close to the eye-line of the visitors as possible.
+The projector needs to be just above head height, and as close to the eye-line of the visitors as possible.
 As you move away the effect breaks up, but this works in its favor when as you approach the tree there comes a point where visitors suddenly ‘see’ a face!
 The video shows that.

-This installation only works in the dark after sunset, and many trees lose their foliage each year.
+This installation only works after sunset, and many trees lose their foliage each year.
 In the UK this limits usage to autumn, though it will work well on a suitably-shaped Christmas tree.

-At Gallery 286 we used my own 2.8K lumens projector.
+At Gallery 286 we used my own 4K lumens projector.
 At Canary Wharf 6K.
 At Singapore 18k.
+And in Łódź 21k.
 The level of ambient light is the biggest factor determining the power required.

 Once installed this can be left running.
-Power can be switched off to the whole set-up during the day to save the bulb, and my custom media player will boot itself up on power-up.
+Power can be switched off to the whole set-up during the day, and my custom media player will boot from cold when powered-up.
 Someone just has to switch it on and off.